mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 own microculture to some extent, which also has local variations.
-It is coloured by Zhodani influences on some worlds, whereas others are vigorously opposed to anything even remotely associated with the ‘Joes’ as the Zhodani are sometimes known.
+It is coloured by Zhodani influences on some worlds, whereas others are vigorously opposed to anything even remotely associated with the 'Joes' as the Zhodani are sometimes known.

 ###### LOUZY D322A88 8